Welcome to the Ansel Lab!

 MicroRNAs, transcription factors, and epigenetic regulation shape the gene expression programs that determine cell identity and function.
 The Ansel lab studies how these molecular mechanisms work together to control lymphocyte development, differentiation, and function in immunity.

-We use in vitro cell differentiation systems, mouse genetics, disease models, and gene expression analyses in cells from human clinical samples to unravel the regulatory networks that underlie immunity and immune pathology, especially allergy and asthma.
+We use in vitro cell differentiation systems, mouse genetics, disease models, and high dimensional cellular and molecular analyses in human biospecimens to unravel the regulatory networks that underlie immunity and immune pathology, especially allergy and asthma.

 The major research goals of our laboratory are:

-1) To define the molecular mechanisms that control miRNA homeostasis in lymphocytes, and determine how the miRNA repertoire is so dramatically remodeled during T cell activation.
+1) To define the molecular mechanisms that control miRNA homeostasis and extracellular release by lymphocytes, and determine how the miRNA repertoire is so dramatically remodeled during T cell activation.

 2) To characterize the function of individual miRNAs that regulate T cell differentiation and immune effector functions.

-3) To determine how the expression and function of miRNAs contribute to the pathogenic properties of T cells in human asthma.
+3) To determine how the expression and function of miRNAs contributes to the pathogenic properties of T cells and other immune cells in human asthma.

 Ansel Lab News